Bhutan sat on coronavirus vaccines for months, awaiting auspicious rollout date — then delivered shots to 93% of adults in two weeks

 Additionally, the swift vaccine drive could subtly ramp up pressure on India to provide the additional doses that will be necessary in roughly 12 weeks, when virtually every adult in Bhutan will be due for their second shot.

-While waiting for the auspicious date of March 27 to arrive, Tshering, a doctor by training, helped generate enthusiasm about the vaccine and addressed frequently-asked questions over Facebook Live.
+While waiting for the auspicious date of March 27 to arrive, Tshering, a doctor by training, helped generate enthusiasm about the vaccine and addressed frequently asked questions over Facebook Live.
 The country’s national volunteer service corps helped set up more than 1,200 vaccination sites across the country and managed the logistics of delivering doses — a crucial task in a country that had only 37 doctors before the pandemic, according to the Telegraph.
 One team clad in army boots hiked through the Himalayas to deliver vaccines to six villages in six days, while helicopters made the trip to other communities where the snow was too deep.

 Critically, Bhutan already had a national immunization program in place before the pandemic, meaning that the cold-chain infrastructure needed for storage didn’t have to be built from scratch.

 The first day of Bhutan’s vaccine drive looked quite a bit different than in other countries: Buddhist prayers were chanted as butter lamps were lit at the auspicious hour of 9:30 a.m.
-The first vaccine dose was administered to a woman born in the Year of the Monkey by a nurse who had been born that same year, “in keeping with astrological requirement,” the prime minister’s office explained.
+The first vaccine dose was administered to a woman born in the Year of the Monkey by a nurse who had been born the same year, “in keeping with astrological requirement,” the prime minister’s office explained.

 By April 8, more than 472,000 people ranging in age from 18 to 104 had been vaccinated, according to Bhutan’s Ministry of Health.
 Officials are now prevailing on the few remaining holdouts to get their shots, noting that King Jigme Khesar Namgyel Wangchuck has indicated that he will not get vaccinated until everyone in the country does.

-“All of us must come forward, so that we make away for His Majesty to receive the vaccine as soon as possible,” said a statement from Health Minister Dasho Dechen Wangmo.
+“All of us must come forward, so that we make way for His Majesty to receive the vaccine as soon as possible,” said a statement from Health Minister Dasho Dechen Wangmo.
 “It is an opportunity to serve the aspiration of our King.”

 Read more: